mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 9. Do feature flags need to be restarted?
  - Feature flags don’t have to be restarted unless the feature requires that.

-10. For features that are requested by Self-Managed customers, why do we have to deploy to Cloud first, rather than having the customer who has the test case test it?
+10. For features that are requested by self-managed customers, why do we have to deploy to Cloud first, rather than having the customer who has the test case test it?
- - Cloud is the way to validate the stability of the feature before it goes to Self-Managed customers.
-In exceptional cases we can let the Self-Managed customer know that they can use environment variables to enable the feature flag (but specify that the feature is experimental).
+ - Cloud is the way to validate the stability of the feature before it goes to self-managed customers.
+In exceptional cases we can let the self-managed customer know that they can use environment variables to enable the feature flag (but specify that the feature is experimental).

-11. How does the current process take into account bugs that may arise on Self-Managed specifically?
+11. How does the current process take into account bugs that may arise on self-managed specifically?
- - Process hasn’t changed much from the old release process: features can still be tested on Self-Managed servers once they have been rolled out to Cloud. the main goal is that bugs are first caught on Cloud servers.
+ - The process hasn’t changed much from the old release process: Features can still be tested on self-managed servers once they have been rolled out to Cloud.
+The primary goal is that bugs are first identified on Cloud servers.